selfrefactor/rambda/.github/README.md

 10.0.0

+CHANGELOG - 10.0.0

+This is major revamp of `Rambda` library:

+- `R.pipe` is the recommended method for TypeScript chaining.

+- All methods should be useful to work inside `R.pipe` chain.
+If method doesn't have clear use case inside `R.pipe`, it is removed as part of this revamp.

+- There will be only one way to use each method.
+For example, `R.add` can be used only with `R.add(1)(2)`, i.e. it doesn't support `R.add(1, 2)`.
+This helps with testing and also with TypeScript definitions.
+This aligns with TypeScript focused approach of this library.

+- Confusing methods are removed.
+For example, `R.cond` and `R.ifElse` are removed as their usage inside `R.piped` makes the whole chain less readable.
+Such logic should be part of your codebase, not part of external library.

+- All methods that expect more than 1 input, will have to be called with `R.methodName(input1)(input2)` or `R.methodName(input1, input2)(input3)`.
+This is to make TypeScript definitions easier to maintain.

+-- sortBy

-- Optimize many methods to better work in TS context with `R.pipe/R.compose`.
-The focus was passing objects through the `pipe/compose` chain.
+- Optimize many methods to better work in TypeScript context with `R.pipe`.
+The focus was passing objects through the `R.pipe` chain.

-- Add `R.piped` method from `Rambdax` since it works better with TS than `R.pipe` and `R.compose`.
-It supports up to 20 function inputs.
+- Add `R.pipe` supports up to 20 functions, i.e. chain can be 20 functions long.

+- `R.chain` is renamed to `R.flatMap`
+- `R.comparator` is renamed to `R.sortingFn`

+- Remove following methods:

+-- Lenses - `R.lens`, `R.lensProp`, `R.lensPath`, `R.view`, `R.set`, `R.over`
+-- T, F
+-- add
+-- addIndex, addIndexRight
+-- always
+-- ap
+-- applySpec
+-- applyTo
+-- assoc, assocPath, dissoc, dissocPath
+-- binary
+-- bind
+-- call
+-- collectBy
+-- compose
+-- composeWith
+-- cond
+-- converge
+-- curry
+-- difference, differenceWith
+-- divide, multiply, subtract
+-- endsWith/startsWith
+-- flip
+-- forEachObjIndexed
+-- fromPairs
+-- gte, lte, lt, gt
+-- identical
+-- ifElse
+-- insert
+-- juxt
+-- length
+-- mapObjIndexed
+-- mergeAll, mergeLeft, mergeDeepLeft, mergeDeepRight -- move
+-- partitionIndexed
+-- pickAll
+-- pickBy
+-- repeat
+-- splitWhen
+-- toLower/toUpper
+-- unapply
+-- unnest
+-- update
+-- without

+Rename:

+-- replaceItemAtIndex -> adjust
+-- checkObjectWithSpec -> where

-_ Regarding using object as input `R.map` and `R.filter` in TypeScript - this is no longer supported in TypeScript as it has multiple issues when using inside pipes.
-Instead `R.mapObject` and `R.filterObject` are taken from `Rambdax` so users can migrate their code.
+_ Regarding using object as input with TypeScript in methods such as `R.map/filter` - this feature is no longer supported in TypeScript as it has multiple issues when using inside pipes.
+In JS, it still works as before.
+Following methods are affected:

+-- R.map
+-- R.mapIndexed
+-- R.filter
+-- R.reject

-- Regarding using string as path input in `R.omit`, `R.pick` and `R.path` - now it require explicit definition of expected return type.
+- Regarding using string as path input in `R.omit`, `R.pick` and `R.path` with TypeScript - now it require explicit definition of expected return type.

 - Revert adding stopper logic in `R.reduce` - https://github.com/selfrefactor/rambda/pull/630

-- Take typings of `R.filter/R.map` from `Remeda`.

-- Simplify typing for non-curried methods.
-The goal is to make typings more readable and easier to understand and maintain.
-The main goal of Rambda methods is to be used inside `R.piped` chain.

 - Remove use of `Dictionary` custom interface and use more appropriate `Record<PropertyType, ...>`